mercure-imaging/mercure/docs/usage.rst

    :align: center
    :class: border

-When you have configured a target, you can add routing rules that define which DICOM series should be forwarded to that target.
+When you have configured a target, you can add rules that define which DICOM series should be forwarded to that target.
 This can be done on the "Rules" page.
 Again, it is not necessary to stop mercure while defining new rules.
 The different mercure services will automatically load the new configuration once the rule has been saved.
 Click the "Add New" button to create a new rule, or click on any of the existing rules and select "Edit" to modify it.

 .. image:: ui_rules_edit.png
    :width: 550px